kelzenberg/thesis-latex-template/readme.md

 You are very welcome to fix bugs within this project.

 1. Create a pull request for this repo
-2. Include an explanation of your changes (how & why)
+2. Include an explanation of your changes (what, why & how)
 3. Always make it nicer (not harder) for the next person

 Thank you & keep studying!